dwp/accessibility-manual/app/views/accessibility-law/en301549-accessibility-requirements-for-ict-products-and-services/README.md

 ## What counts as a website?

-Sometimes there is confusion between what is a website or a computer programme.
+Sometimes there is confusion between what is a website or a computer program.
 For the purposes of the legislation, a website is anything which runs in a web browser.